Mike29112001/BMW-Dashboard/README.md

 # BMW Dashboard Project

-## Doel van het project
+## Project Objective

-Dit project richt zich op het ontwikkelen van een interactief **Power BI-dashboard** voor BMW-modellen.
+This project focuses on developing an interactive **Power BI dashboard** for BMW models.
-Het dashboard biedt inzichten in verkoopdata, prijsvergelijkingen, winst en de populariteit van verschillende modellen door de tijd heen.
+The dashboard provides insights into sales data, price comparisons, profit, and the popularity of various models over time.

 ---

-## Functionaliteiten
+## Features

-### 1. Interactieve visualisatie van modellen
+### 1. Interactive Model Visualization
-- Weergave van BMW-modellen op een interactieve kaart.
+- Display of BMW models on an interactive card.
-- Mogelijkheid om per model te klikken en gedetailleerde informatie te bekijken:
+- Ability to click on each model to view detailed information:
-  - Vraagprijs
+  - Asking price
-  - Totale winst per **jaar**, **maand** en **week**
+  - Total profit per **year**, **month**, and **week**
-  - Aantal verkochte eenheden per **jaar**, **maand** en **week**
+  - Number of units sold per **year**, **month**, and **week**

-  #### Filteren op verkoopkanaal:
+#### Filter by sales channel:
 - Online
 - Dealer
-  - Groothandel
+- Wholesale

-### 2. Verkoopanalyse en vergelijkingen
+### 2. Sales Analysis and Comparisons
-- Vergelijking van:
+- Comparison of:
-  - Duurste en goedkoopste modellen
+  - Most and least expensive models
-  - Best- en minstverkochte modellen
+  - Best- and worst-selling models
-- Inzicht in:
+- Insights into:
-  - Verkoopcijfers
+  - Sales figures
-  - Omzet en winst per model
+  - Revenue and profit per model

 https://github.com/user-attachments/assets/09f028aa-afbb-4f11-b981-c56dfe53827a

-### 3. Vergelijkingspagina (Pagina 2)
+### 3. Comparison Page (Page 2)
-- Selecteer meerdere modellen om te vergelijken op basis van:
+- Select multiple models to compare based on:
-  - Verkoopprijs
+  - Selling price
-  - Aantal verkochte
+  - Units sold
-  - Totale winst
+  - Total profit
-- Game-achtige interface (zoals voertuigselectie in videogames)
+- Game-like interface (similar to vehicle selection in video games)

 ![Screenshot Pagina 2](https://github.com/user-attachments/assets/dca71dbc-65ca-41c8-9541-0d5a5e01175a)